crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git push
 ```

-{: .note }
+{: .highlight }
 If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly via some buttons in the interface (not on the terminal).

 {: .highlight }
-Summary until this point
+> Summary until this point
+>
-- git basics
+> - git basics
-  - git add
+>  - git add
-  - git commit
+>  - git commit
-  - git push
+>  - git push
-- git can be used nicely via the terminal, but there are interfaces (e.g. within RStudio or VSCode) that can be more interactive than the terminal
+> - git can be used nicely via the terminal, but there are interfaces (e.g. within RStudio or VSCode) that can be more interactive than the terminal
-- We want to work off a text file (or md file), and use the git basics to have our github version updated at all moment
+> - We want to work off a text file (or md file), and use the git basics to have our github version updated at all moment

 ## A cautionary tale